 Even though cannabis consumption is legal for recreational purposes in many states, as a society, we are still trying our best to keep it out of the hands of minors.
-In order to do this, it should be a top priority by all cannabis businesses to implement comprehensive regulations relating to marijuana packaging.
-More specifically, to package weed products in packaging that does not appeal to minors.
+To do this, it all cannabis businesses should prioritize implementing comprehensive regulations relating to marijuana packaging.
+More specifically, delivering marijuana products in packaging that does not appeal to minors.
 Recommendation 18 of the Cannabis Packaging and Labeling Regulatory Recommendations for States and Nations is aimed specifically at putting into effect regulations that outline how cannabis products can be packaged so that they do not appeal to minors.

-If cannabis product packaging has a specific aspect or appeal that is directed toward minors, the packaging should be eliminated and new reusable & recyclable cannabis packaging should be used in its place so that it does not influence the use of children.
+If cannabis packaging has a specific aspect or appeal that is directed toward minors, the packaging should be eliminated and new reusable and recyclable cannabis packaging that is not appealing to minors should be used in its place so that it does not lead to use by children.
 The various aspects that could appeal to minors are large in number and directly relate to objects and images as well as cartoon figures.

-Even though many states have adopted policies and guidelines outlining how marijuana packaging can look, there are not any strict forms of criteria in place to deter the packaging from appealing to minors.
-And it is because of this lack of clarity that regulators and licensees are having a difficult time prohibiting packaging that attracts the attention of minors and entices them to consume cannabis.
+Even though many states have adopted policies and guidelines outlining how marijuana packaging can look, there are not any strict criteria in place to prevent the packaging from appealing to minors.
+And it is because of this lack of clarity that regulators and licensees are having a difficult time prohibiting cannabis packaging that attracts the attention of minors and entices them to consume cannabis.

-studying how product packaging influences minors to take a special preference for certain products.
+Much research has been conducted studying how product packaging influences minors to develop a special preference for certain products.
 For example, it has been proven that cartoon characters on product packaging influence children’s preferences regarding food.
 And it is because of this the CRCR staff believes wholeheartedly that cartoons should be prohibited in all forms on cannabis packaging.

 For businesses who are looking for examples of what does and does not appeal to minors in regards to cannabis packaging products, it can be very helpful to look at the current cannabis regulations guidelines provided by Oregon